 Sandra Potthoff PhD is Professor and Department Head in the Department of Health Policy and Management at the University of South Florida in Tampa.
 She earned her undergraduate degree in Social Work, and her Master’s and PhD degrees in Industrial Engineering, specializing in health systems, from the University of Wisconsin-Madison.

 Dr. Potthoff’s research expertise is in operational analytics and modeling for systems improvement and effectiveness in healthcare delivery.
 In addition, she has studied the impact of home telemedicine for the elderly, and has conducted program evaluation of youth development programs.
 She teaches in the areas of data analytics and operations research in health care, problem solving in health service organizations, information uses in long-term care, and interprofessional teamwork in health care.
-She was Associate Professor at the University of Minnesota’s School of Public Health, Division of Health Policy and Management and the former director of the Master of Healthcare Administration Program at the University of Minnesota, a past board member of the Association of University Programs in Health Administration, and a past board member, vice president, and president of the Health Applications Section of the Institute for Operations Research and the Management Sciences.
+She is the former director of the Master of Healthcare Administration Program at the University of Minnesota, a past board member of the Association of University Programs in Health Administration, and a past board member, vice president, and president of the Health Applications Section of the Institute for Operations Research and the Management Sciences.